Reus Airport: Terminal

 In order to adapt Reus Airport to future air traffic demand, Aena Aeropuertos has carried out a series of improvements and extended its facilities.
 These include a new check-in building between the arrivals and departures buildings, integrating the three buildings into one.
 The departures building has also been remodelled for use as a boarding area.
-The new departures terminal has 23 check-in desks and 12 boarding gates spread over two rooms: gates 1 to 6 are intended for non-Schengen flights, and 7 to 12 are dedicated to Schengen destinations.
-The public area and the passenger only zone have cafeteria and restaurant services and duty-free shops.
+The departures terminal had 23 check-in desks and 12 boarding gates spread over two rooms but in 2023, 3 gates were removed due to the small size of the terminal and inefficiency of showing passports at the gates.
+There are currently 9 gates: gates 1 to 3 are intended for Schengen flights, and 4 to 9 are dedicated to non-Schengen destinations - although occasionally the two rooms are made into one with Schengen flights departing from other gates.
+Before entering the departure lounge for gates 4 to 9, passengers have to go through passport control unlike gates 1 to 3.
+The public area and the passenger only zone have cafeteria and restaurant services and duty-free shops for both gates 1 to 3 and 4 to 9.
+For the lounge with gates 4 to 9 the duty free shop has been significantly upgraded in 2024, it now has two entrances.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights to and from Reus: